rackerlabs/technical-blog/content/blog/2020/2020-12-18-cloudformation-nested-stacks-the-easy-way/index.md

             shutil.rm('/tmp/id_rsa.pub')
         return 'Successfully updated %s' % repo_nam

-Once replaced, repack the zip file with the same name and upload to your S3 bucket, replacing the existing `GitPullS3.zip` file.
+Once replaced, repack the zip file with the same name and upload it to your S3 bucket, replacing the existing **GitPullS3.zip** file.

-### Step 4:modify the CloudFormation template to use custom code
+### Step 4: Modify the CloudFormation template to use custom code

 You need to redeploy your CloudFormation template to source the code from your S3 bucket instead of the AWS Quick Start bucket.
 You must redeploy instead of perform a Stack Update because the existing IAM roles causes a CopyObject error when you